mushroomfire/mdapy/README.rst

    conda install -c conda-forge gxx_linux-64

-If you encounter zsh: illegal hardware instruction in Mac OS with M1, which is caused by the Polars installed by pip.
+If you encounter zsh: illegal hardware instruction in Mac OS, which is caused by the x86_64 Rosseta architecture.
 You can try:

 .. code-block:: bash